LoyaltyNZ/hoodoo/README.md

 bundle exec jekyll serve
 ```

-...to run a local server on port 4000 for previewing edits.
+...to run a local server on port 4000 for previewing edits; visit http://localhost:4000/hoodoo/ for the root Home page.

 ## Acknowledgements